MingmaMoktan/ETL_Project_1/README.md

 If hosted on GitHub Pages, view it here:

 # To Do / Improvements

-Make pipeline more modular with separate extract.py, transform.py, load.py
+- Make pipeline more modular with separate extract.py, transform.py, load.py

-Add unit tests for each function
+- Add unit tests for each function

-Automate ETL scheduling (e.g., with Airflow or Cron)
+- Automate ETL scheduling (e.g., with Airflow or Cron)

-Containerize with Docker
+- Containerize with Docker

 👨‍💻 Author

-Your Name
+Mingma Moktan

-GitHub: @mingmamoktan
+GitHub: @MingmaMoktan

----

-✨ This README has:
-- A **clear overview** of your project
-- **Instructions** for running it
-- **Docs integration** with `pdoc`
-- A **future improvements** section

-# You can also find the requirement.txt in my github from where you can install all the dependencies and then do this project on your own.